DoubleCouponDay/stickle/README.md

     sudo cp ./Downloads/plc /usr/bin
     ```

-- Download `stdlib.zip` from the [Linux Build Pipeline](https://github.com/doublecouponday/rusty-fork/actions/workflows/linux.yml) and decompress it.
+- Download `stdlib.zip` from the [Linux Build Pipeline](https://github.com/doublecouponday/rusty-fork/actions/workflows/linux.yml) and decompress it into the `/lib` folder.

     Ensure you take the `libiec61131std.so` file that corresponds with your microprocessor architecture (most likely x86_64-linux-gnu).